getnexusapp/.github/EULA.md

 ### (i) Data Transmission

-Nexus is designed so that your notes, local search operations, and local workspace data remain on your device.
+Nexus is designed so that local workspace operations, including local storage and local semantic search, can operate without requiring your workspace to be transmitted to a Nexus-operated cloud service.

-The primary circumstance in which information from your workspace may leave your device through Nexus is when you explicitly use an external service, such as the AI Assistant with a Third-Party Provider.
+Information may leave your device when you explicitly use an external service or a feature that requires network communication, including the AI Assistant, third-party websites, updates, or other network-dependent functionality.

-You are responsible for deciding what information you submit to Third-Party Providers.
+You are responsible for deciding what information you submit to Third-Party Providers and third-party websites.

 ---